Kang-Jh/understanding-react/README.md

 ## React(./react) Summary

-Function Components return or Class Components' render method returns ReactElement that is plain javascript object (Of course, ReactElement has special property which value is symbol that represents ReactElement).
+Function Components return or Class Components' render method returns ReactElement that is a plain javascript object (Of course, ReactElement has special property which value is symbol that represents ReactElement).

-ReactCurrentOwner and ReactCurrentDispatcher and ReactCurrentBatchConfig are plain object.
+ReactCurrentOwner and ReactCurrentDispatcher and ReactCurrentBatchConfig are plain objects.
 But their property named "current" will be changed by React Reconciler(./react-reconciler) or ReactDOM(./react-dom).

 React Hooks uses ReactCurrentDispatcher (dispatcher will be changed by React Reconciler has methods named as same as React Hooks APIs)